michael2012z/BitBible/markdown/Etheridge/files/Rom.md

 12. Therefore, every one of us the answer for himself shall give unto Aloha.

-13. Then judge not one another, but this determineOr, judge. rather, to lay not a stumbling-block for thy brother.
+13. Then judge not one another, but this determine

 14. For I know, and am persuaded in the Lord Jeshu, that a thing which is unclean from itself is not (so); but to him who judgeth of any thing that it is polluted, to him only it is polluted.

 15. But if on account of meat thou grievest thy brother, thou walkest not in love: destroy not by thy meat him on account of whom the Meshiha died.

-16. Let not our goodToböthan, plural. (things) be blasphemed.
+16. Let not our good

 17. For the kingdom of Aloha is not meat and drink, but righteousness and peace and joy in the Spirit of Holiness.

 18. For who in these things serveth the Meshiha pleaseth Aloha, and before men is approved.

-19. Now, after peace let us pursue,Run. and after the edification of one another,
+19. Now, after peace let us pursue,

 20. and not for the sake of meats undo the work of Aloha.
 For each thing is pure, yet evil is it to the man who eateth with offence.

 21. It is well not to eat flesh, nor to drink wine, nor any thing by which our brother is offended.

 22. Hast thou confidence?
 In thyself retain it before Aloha.
-Blessed is he who condemnethJudgeth. not himself in what he distinguisheth.
+Blessed is he who condemneth

 23. For he who doubteth and eateth is made guilty, because he eateth not with confidence.
 For every thing that is not of confidence is sin.